 Whatever way you prioritise these, create a schedule in consultation with your team.
 This ensures everyone is included in the process and more willing to be an active participant rather than waking up to a bunch of new meeting notifications flooding their calendars without context.
 Be flexible and adapt the schedule of essential meetings as you go following continuous feedback from your people.

 Change and transition can bring up lots of mixed emotions.
 Allow for them in your people and be ready for them in your response.
 Show awareness, empathy and leadership in your communication.
 These qualities are especially required when it comes to discussing aims and objectives with your people which brings us to our first type of goal.

 We always say start with your people.
 And this is no different.
 Check-in with them.
 Find out what is most important to them right now professionally.
-What are they working towards?
+What are they working towards in terms of personal OKRs?
 Maybe they want to upskill, maybe they want to mentor, maybe they want to do both.
 There is no reason why these should be valued less because of what is happening or because everyone isn’t in the same office.

 Include your people in the goal-setting process.
 They should be part of the conversation.
 The goals are much more likely to be reached if people have been involved in their creation.
 It incites motivation.
 Again, lead by example when it comes to being open to changes and having flexibility in your approach.
 By operating both of the above practices, it makes your people better prepared to meet challenges head-on instead of feeling defenceless when they arrive.

 When it comes to your overall company objectives, we would usually be flying the flag of blue-sky thinking.
 However, in a climate where many businesses and organisations are trying to stay afloat, and people keep their jobs, it’s ok for these goals to be a little less ambitious and more grounded in the present.